 STATUS/HOURS: Non-Exempt / Union / Full-Time / 40 hours a week / M - F / 7:00 – 3:30

-OPEN UNTIL FILLED: Position is open until filled.
-Applications received by 5:00 pm on Friday, July 30, 2021 will be given full consideration.
+Position is open until filled.
+Applications received by 5:00 pm on Thursday, September 30, 2021 will be given full consideration.

-Prior to applying, please read the entire Journey-Level Line Technician or Apprentice Line Technician job descriptions.
+Prior to applying, please read the entire Apprentice Line Technician job description.
 The job description lists the Major Responsibilities, Required Minimum Qualifications, and the Physical and Mental Requirements for the position.

-- A 4th – 6th Step Apprentice must be currently enrolled in a recognized Journey-Level Line Technician apprenticeship program that includes a minimum of three years related on-the-job training
+- Must be currently enrolled in a recognized Journey-Level Line Technician apprenticeship program that includes a minimum of three years related on-the-job training

 - Must possess and maintain an OSHA-approved Digger Derrick Crane Certification for SUB’s equipment.
 A new employee hired without certification must pass the written certification exam within six (6) months of hire, and must complete all requirements for certification within one year of hire